 - Punitive damages – Not compensation for any particular loss, but rather punishment levied against the at-fault party for malicious, fraudulent, or grossly negligent behavior.

-The Reno truck accident lawyers of Trucking Injury Law Group are familiar with all the tricks and tactics the trucking company and its insurance company may use to try and lower your overall award, and we won’t let that happen to you.
+As truck crash attorneys, we are familiar with all the tricks and tactics the trucking company and its insurance company may use to try and lower your overall award.
+And we won’t let that happen to you.